zdebruine/RcppClock/README.md

 ## Limitations

-* Not compatible with timing inside multi-threaded loops.
+* Not compatible with OpenMP parallelization.
-* Processes taking less than 1 microsecond cannot be reliably timed.
+* Processes taking less than a microsecond cannot be reliably timed.